 Based on a true story, Sand Castle is a war drama that tells the story of a group of soldiers who were sent to a nearby village to fix a problem with the water supply there.
 But the simple task of water transportation and providing plumbing and infrastructure that supports the cause becomes a struggle for survival in a brutal war zone.
 The movie is a raw and accurate representation of an actual war scenario without the overdramatization of self-reflection and problems of the main characters, which most war dramas do.

-The plot of this one is very similar to that of 127 hours.
-This film, too, is a true story of survival and near death experience of a surfer who accidentally slides down a dune and crashes into the ocean, breaking his hip and injuring his head.
+The plot of this one is very similar to that of ‘127 hours.’
+This film, too, is a true story of the survival and near-death experience of a surfer who accidentally slides down a dune and crashes into the ocean, breaking his hip and injuring his head.
 I believe that the people who know that they’re going to die soon start looking back and contemplating life to reflect upon all the things and people they took for granted.
-This is also a common stature for most “do or die” situation kind of films and that’s why it feels so familiar.
+This is also a common stature for most “do or die” situation kind of films, and that’s why it feels so familiar.

 Read More: Best Classic Movies on Netflix